core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The posted link-format document can (and typically does) contain relative references both in its link targets and in its anchors, or contain empty anchors.
 The RD server needs to resolve these references in order to faithfully represent them in lookups.
-The Base URI against which they are resolved is the context of the registration, which is provided either explicitly in the `con` parameter or constructed implicitly from the requester's network address.
+They are resolved against the base URI of the registration, which is provided either explicitly in the `base` parameter or constructed implicitly from the requester's network address.

 Documents in {{RFC6690}} Link Format SHOULD NOT contain links in which resolving the target literal against the base URI gives a different result than resolving it against the resolved anchor;